mhyee/learning-haskell/notes/lyah/chapter1.markdown

 # 1 Introduction

+* These are notes taken while going through [Learn You a Haskell](http://learnyouahaskell.com/chapters)

 * Tutorial is aimed for people with imperative programming experience (eg C, C++, Java), but not functional programming experience

-* These notes will carry my bias - I have had some experience with programming in Scheme
+* These notes will carry my bias -- I have had some experience with programming in Scheme

 ## What is Haskell?